Loading...

 Card Not Present Fraud and False Declines: Understanding Risks and Ways to Protect Your Business

 E-commerce digital transactions are rapidly increasing as online shopping becomes more convenient.
-In fact, a recent survey found that 75% of large and mid-sized U.S. businesses expect double-digit ecommerce growth through the end of the year, indicating that online purchases are not slowing down.
+In fact, e-commerce is projected to exceed 17% of all retail sales worldwide by 2027.
 As a result, opportunities for fraudsters to exploit businesses and consumers for monetary gain are reaching high levels.
 Businesses must be aware of the risks associated with card not present (CNP) fraud and take steps to protect themselves and their customers.

 What is card not present fraud?

-Card not present fraud refers to fraudulent activity that occurs when a criminal uses a stolen or compromised credit card to make a purchase online, over the phone, or through some other means where the card is not physically present at the time of the transaction.
+CNP fraud occurs when a criminal uses a stolen or compromised credit card to make a purchase online, over the phone, or through some other means where the card is not physically present at the time of the transaction.
 This type of fraud can be particularly difficult to detect and prevent, as it relies on the use of stolen card information rather than the physical card itself.

-Because CNP fraud can yield significant losses for businesses, many have adopted various fraud prevention and identity resolution and verification tools to better manage risk and prevent fraud losses.
+CNP fraud can yield significant losses for businesses — these attacks are estimated to reach a staggering $28 billion in losses by 2026.
+Many have adopted various fraud prevention and identity resolution and verification tools to better manage risk and prevent fraud losses.
 Since much of the success or failure of e-commerce depends on how easy merchants make it for consumers to complete a transaction, incorporating CNP fraud prevention and identity verification tools in the checkout process should not come at the expense of completing transactions for legitimate customers.

 What do we mean by that?
 Let’s look at false declines.